Gold Hits Record High As Equities Weaken - UrduPoint

 Traders are shrugging off Fed boss Jerome Powell's attempts to temper expectations of US rate cuts in the first quarter of 2024.

-Bets on an easing of monetary policy were ramped up when Powell said Friday that it was "well into restrictive territory" after more than a year of hikes that have put borrowing costs at a two-decade high.
+Bets on an easing of monetary policy were ramped up when Powell on Friday said that it was "well into restrictive territory" after more than a year of hikes that have put borrowing costs at a two-decade high.

 Central banks around the globe have sent interest rates soaring, helping to bring down surging inflation.

-Bloomberg reported that traders expect a 60 percent chance of a US rate cut, while they have fully priced in one in May.
+Bloomberg reported that traders expect a 60 percent chance of a US rate cut, while they have fully priced in one by May.

 "Markets are piling in on the rate cut bets," said Kyle Rodda at Capital.com.